NVIDIA Jetson

 Max Performance Mode

-sudo jetson_clocks # Max clock speeds
+sudo jetson_clocks # Lock to max clock speeds

 Increase Swap (for larger AI models)